treeverse/lakeFS/docs/reference/export.md

 {: .note}

 ### Using custom code (notebook/spark)
-Set up lakeFS Spark metadata client with the endpoint and credentials as instructed in the previous [page](./spark-client.md).
+Set up lakeFS Spark metadata client with the endpoint and credentials as instructed in the previous [page](./spark-client.md){: .button-clickable}.

 The client exposes the `Exporter` object with 3 export options: